Mescaline Cacti

 Are mescaline cacti legal?

-Owning live mescaline cacti as ornamental plants is fully legal in the Netherlands.
+Owning living mescaline cacti as ornamental plants is fully legal in the Netherlands.
 They are sold as botanical collector plants and decorative succulents.
-Mescaline as an isolated substance is listed under the Opium Act, but the living plant is freely available.
+Mescaline as an isolated substance is listed under the Opium Act (Schedule I), but the living plant is freely available.

 Loading...